JimmyKenMerchant/jimmy-branding/README.txt

 3. 'Select' Sub Menu of 'jBrandings' Menu

 == Upgrade Notice ==
-= 1.0.3 =
+= 1.0.4 =
-Please upgrade because of fixing bugs and having new futures: Modified README.txt for Readability.
+Please upgrade because of fixing bugs and having new futures: Confirmed Compatibility with WordPress Version 4.9.

 == Changelog ==

+= 1.0.4 =
+* Confirmed Compatibility with WordPress Version 4.9
+: April 26, 2018

 = 1.0.3 =
 * Modified README.txt for Readability